Raid-Training-Initiative/RTI-API/README.md

 # RTI API

 ## Overview
-This is a repository for the API that exposes the data of [RTI Bot](https://github.com/Daniel123643/RTIBot) for use within web interfaces and other third-party applications.
+This is a repository for the API that exposes the RTI data used by [RTI Bot](https://github.com/Daniel123643/RTIBot) for use within web interfaces and other third-party applications.

 ## Contact
 Guild Wars 2 username: `Step.1285`